opensearch-project/documentation-website/_search-plugins/retrieve-specific-fields.md

   "description": "A powerful smartphone with a sleek design."
 }
 ```

-2. Search using scripted field
+2. Search using scripted field.
 You can now use the `script_fields` parameter to include a custom field called `discounted_price` in the search results.
 This field will be calculated based on the `price` and `discount_percentage` fields using a script.
 See following example:
 ```
 GET /products/_search